-The circulatory system, also called the cardiovascular system, includes the heart and blood vessels that circulate blood to supply oxygen and other nutrients to every cell in the body.
-It also helps remove waste products such as carbon dioxide, transport hormones, maintain constant body temperature (thermoregulation), and maintain the fluid balance in the body (1).
+The circulatory system includes the heart and blood vessels.
+The blood vessels distribute blood, which delivers oxygen and other nutrients to the cells.
+It also helps eliminate wastes, such as transport hormones and carbon dioxide, and maintains the body’s fluid balance and temperature (1).

 What Does The Heart Do?